SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Preliminary Analysis

-\paragraph{The Pass@$k$ Paradox.} \citet{zhu2025surprising} report that uniformly reinforcing a model's own correct answers (Positive Sample Reinforcement, PSR) on Qwen2.5-7B yields a stark paradox: Pass@1 improves, yet Pass@32 severely degrades from 93.7\% to 84.9\% (Figure~\ref{fig:sub_psr}).
-We conduct a pilot study to test whether dense teacher supervision avoids this issue.
-Applying OPD on correct trajectories of DeepSeek-R1-Distill-Qwen-1.5B, we observe the same pattern: Pass@1 improves, but Pass@32 drops from 76.5\% to 75.0\% (Figure~\ref{fig:sub_opd}).
+\paragraph{The Pass@$k$ Paradox.} \citet{zhu2025surprising} report that uniformly reinforcing a model's own correct answers (Positive Sample Reinforcement, PSR) on Qwen2.5-7B yields a stark paradox: Pass@1 improves, yet Pass@32 severely degrades from 93.7\% to 84.9\%.
+To investigate whether dense teacher supervision can circumvent this issue, we apply OPD to all generated trajectories of DeepSeek-R1-Distill-Qwen-1.5B, and observe a similarly striking pattern: Pass@1 increases, but Pass@32 drops from 76.5\% to 75.0\% (Figure~\ref{fig:diversity_tradeoff}a).
 Both results confirm that uniform optimization of correct trajectories inevitably sharpens the policy toward dominant reasoning modes at the expense of diversity.
-The root cause is intuitive: among correct rollouts for the same prompt, some follow the dominant reasoning mode while others arrive at the answer through rare, unconventional paths.
-Uniform optimization treats them identically, over-reinforcing the former and extinguishing the latter.
-This calls for \textbf{a weighting mechanism that distinguishes well-mastered solutions from under-explored ones, allocating stronger supervision to the latter to preserve diverse reasoning capabilities}.
+The underlying cause is intuitive: among correct rollouts for the same prompt, some follow the dominant reasoning mode while others arrive at the answer through rare, unconventional paths.
+Uniform optimization treats all trajectories equally, over-reinforcing the former and extinguishing the latter.
+This calls for \textbf{a weighting mechanism that distinguishes well-mastered solutions from under-explored ones, allocating greater importance to the latter to preserve reasoning diversity. }